zalenix/portaldocs/portal-sdk/generated/top-extensions-resource-browse.md

 * Feedback

     Allows users to give feedback about the Azure Portal Resource Browse experience.

+<a name="browse-behaviors-the-grid"></a>
+### The grid

+The grid contains rows of information about resources.
+It can be searched, sorted, filtered, and otherwise rearranged to align with  user needs.
+The grid computes the necessary pagination based on the size of the page and the amount of data to display.

+Resource Browse controls for the grid include the following.

+* Number of records

+    Displays the record set being displayed and the total number of resources.

+* Drill-in links

+    Deep-link to the resource type for the specified resource.

+* Per-row actions

+    Actions can be added on a per-row basis using context menu commands as specified in [top-extensions-browse.md#add-context-menu-commands](top-extensions-browse.md#add-context-menu-commands).

 <a name="creating-a-resource-or-resource-type"></a>
 ## Creating a resource or resource type